Don86/baltic3/README.md

 # baltic3
 Python 3 version of Baltic: the Backronymed Adaptable Lightweight Tree Import Code.
 The original Python2 version is available over at the [Bedford Lab](https://github.com/blab/baltic).
+That `readme`'s worth a read to explain how the class structures are set up.

 ## To Do/Dev Notes